Muhammad Said Khan (Shirvan)

-Muhammad Said Khan (Məhəmmədsəid xan, محمد سعید خان, 1729–1788) was a Khan of Shirvan Khanate along with his brother Aghasi Khan.
+Muhammad Said Khan (محمد سعید خان, 1729–1788) was a Khan of Shirvan Khanate along with his brother Aghasi Khan.

 Background

 He was born to powerful noble Allahverdi bey (d.
 1767) (although, Bakikhanov erraneously names his father as Askar bey) and his wife Ummugulsum khanum (d.
 1742) in 1729.
 His parents were of House of Sarkar (آلِ سَرکار) of Khanchobani tribe (Xançobanı).
 He had younger brothers Aghasi Khan, Muhammad Husain (1733-1789) and Agha Razi (1735-1758).
 His sisters Fatima (b.1737), Qiz Ana Khanum (b.
 1747) and Sakina (1755-1796) were all married to local Shirvani beys.

 Dual reign with Aghasi Khan

 In 1761, with Karim Khan Zand’s approval, the residents of New Shamakhi deposed Nader Shah’s appointed governor and installed their own choice, Hajji Mohammad ʿAli Khan, who ruled until early 1763.
 In the eastern part however, nomadic Khanchobani tribe was in power.
 According to Samuel Gottlieb Gmelin, Muhammad Said's father Allahverdi bey was powerful noble whose lands stretched from Ağsu river to Altıağac and from villages around Old Shamakhi to Nəvahı in east, and Göyçay in the west.
 He was succeeded by his sons Muhammad Said Khan and Aghasi Khan upon his death.

 Just seven days after Fatali Khan's enthroning in 1758, Agha Razi, the younger brother of Muhammad Said, raided Quba’s Barmak district (modern Xızı, Azerbaijan) and abducted 200 families.
 In retaliation, Fatali Khan launched a campaign against Shirvan, captured around 400 families, resettled them on his own lands, and killed Agharazi in battle near Old Shamakhi.
 According to Gmelin, Fath Ali soon started the plan on conquest of Shirvan, but Shirvan's alliance with Shaki Khanate's Muhammad Husayn Khan Mushtaq, which hindered him from acting.

 Accounts of Hajji Mohammad ʿAli Khan’s removal from power vary.
 According to Gmelin, in 1761, Muhammad Said defeated Hajji Mohammad ʿAli, established sole authority, returned to Old Shamakhi, and appointed a deputy to govern New Shamakhi.
 Researcher Hazi Abdullayev attributes Hajji Mohammad ʿAli’s fall to the actions of Azad Khan, a commander of the defeated Fath-Ali Khan of Urmia, who had lost in a struggle against Karim Khan Zand.
 After his defeat, Azad Khan fled to Georgia and from there came to Shamakhi, where he was warmly received by Hajji Mohammad ʿAli Khan.
 However, Azad Khan, after taking refuge in Shamakhi, soon began insulting and mistreating the local population.
 Despite public dissatisfaction, Hajji Mohammad ʿAli ignored these actions, which ultimately led to his overthrow.
 Hajji Mohammad ʿAli Khan was arrested and sent under special guard to Old Shamakhi, where he died a year later at the age of 80.
 After taking New Shamakhi, Muhammad Said Khan returned to Old Shamakhi and appointed a deputy to govern the new city.
 Bournoutian on the other hand, citing Bakikhanov, Fath-Ali Khan of Quba gained influence there, and "appointed his own governors, such as Aghasi Beg and Askar Beg, both members of the same family," without naming Muhammad Said.